net-argonit-KBR/CBDC-CentralBankDigitalCurrency/README.md

-# digitalCurrency (digital spend of Reserve Bank currency)
+# digitalCurrency (digital spend of Reserve Bank currency).

+Purpose: currency as an enabler og economic activities Esther than a participant, in order to sustain productivity and remove waste.

+Problem statement: Backhaul; or Storage and transport ressource use.

 Implement
 5G slice